Getty/p5-facebook/README.md

 # DESCRIPTION

-__If you are totally new to facebook application development please read [Facebook::Manual](http://search.cpan.org/perldoc?Facebook::Manual)!__
+__If you are new to Facebook application development in Perl please read [Facebook::Manual](http://search.cpan.org/perldoc?Facebook::Manual)!__

 This package reflects an instance for your application.
 Depending on what API of it you use, you require to install the needed distributions or provide alternative packages yourself.